 The purpose of this document (BMT Guidelines) is to provide guidance for developing harmonized methodologies with the aim of generating high quality molecular data for a range of applications.
 The BMT Guidelines are also intended to address the construction of databases containing molecular profiles of varieties, possibly produced in different laboratories using different technologies.
 This sets high demands on the quality of the markers and on the necessity of reproducing data using these markers in situations where equipment and/or reaction chemicals might change.
 In addition, specific precautions need to be taken regarding the quality of data entered into a database.
+The aim of this document is to set high demands on the quality of the markers and on the desire for generating reproducible data using these markers in situations where equipment and/or reaction chemicals might change.
+In addition, specific precautions need to be taken to ensure quality entry into a database. a

-With regard to the possible use of molecular markers in the examination of Distinctness, Uniformity and Stability (DUS), the current situation within UPOV is explained in documents TC/38/14-CAJ/45/5 and TC/38/14 Add.-CAJ/45/5 Add.^a
+[With regard to the possible use of molecular markers in the examination of Distinctness, Uniformity and Stability (DUS), the current situation within UPOV is explained in documents TC/38/14-CAJ/45/5 and TC/38/14 Add.-CAJ/45/5 Add.]b [proposala: delete sentence]